GeneRegulationi3S/APAtizer/README.md

 ### Biological Process (BP)
 <img src="https://github.com/user-attachments/assets/b9720f9f-2678-4718-8147-e26aac83e833" alt="go_bp_case1">

 ### Molecular Function (MF)
 <img src="https://github.com/user-attachments/assets/ad2c00c5-bfd2-4932-8ab2-83c3bcf2a635" alt="go_mf_case1">

-In this section, the user only needs to select the list of genes in which he wants to perform gene ontology exploration and the type of analysis to be performed, *Biological Process (BP)* and *Molecular Function (MF)*.
+In this section, the user needs to select the list of genes in which he wants to perform gene ontology exploration, the organism database to be used (Human and Mouse) and the type of analysis to be performed, *Biological Process (BP)* and *Molecular Function (MF)*.
 The provided list should be one of the gene lists obtained in the previous steps (DaPars, APAlyzer or DGE analysis).

 The output space only has one tab called *GO Plots* in which the resulting plots are displayed and can be downloaded.